VinodNaik01/Whatsapp-Chat-Analyser-/README.md

 ### 2. Upload File in Our App
 After export, the user uploads the `.txt` file to our Streamlit web application.
+### Choode the individual person in group chat or overall for the overall analysis

 ![Upload and Choose User](screenShots/uploadAndUser.png)